Audi RS e-tron GT 2021 review – how does Audi’s take on a Porsche Taycan stack up?

 Price and rivals

 Despite its £110,950 asking price, it’s unlikely Audi will be making much of a profit so sizeable was the investment required in bringing the car to market.
 It’s possibly the same for Porsche with its £84,580 Taycan 4S and £115,860 Turbo models, where the RS e-tron GT sits inbetween in terms of performance.
+At £79,990 the entry level e-tron GT Quattro looks strong value compared to its RS brother, but it lacks the finer dynamic detail of the range topper.

 A tri-motor Tesla Model S is due next year, costs £110,980, has the equivalent of 1020bhp, and will reach 60mph in 1.99sec – the last of those sounding as comfortable as sitting on a rusty spike.
 The Tesla also offers a superior range and a manufacturer supported charging network, but with deliveries of this latest Model S still nearly 18 months away, we’ll contain our enthusiasm until it’s won a few YouTube drag races.